sergiomoraless/airbnb-seattle-tableau/README.md

 - Entire home/apartment listings command significantly higher prices than private rooms
 - A small number of superhosts account for a disproportionate share of listings
 - Pricing clusters are visible geographically, with waterfront-adjacent listings at a premium

 ---

-## How to Run Locally

-1. Download `Tableau_Full_Project.xlsx` from this repo
-2. Open Tableau Desktop or Tableau Public
-3. Connect to the Excel file as a data source
-4. Rebuild or explore the workbook

----